PhD Student Profiles

 "I am very interested in executive functions, emotional development and aggression in children.
 Once I finish my doctoral studies, my plan is to continue working on these topics to develop a research program aimed at understanding these phenomena based on an empirically-valid and culturally-sensitive perspective.
 I plan to research not only the negative dimensions of emotionality such as aggression and behavioral problems, but also the socioemotional competence observed in prosocial behaviors, among others."

-Alexandra received a BA in Psychology from the University of Missouri-Kansas City in 2010.
+Taylor received a BS in Family and Child Sciences and Psychology from Florida State University in 2015.
 She is currently working toward a PhD in Human Environmental Sciences.

 Nick received a BS in Psychology from Indiana State University in 2005 and a MS in Interpersonal Communications from Purdue University in 2007.
 He is currently working toward a PhD in Human Environmental Sciences.

 "Since coming to Mizzou my research has focused on the effects of emotional processes on marital quality and personal wellbeing.
 In collaboration with Dr. Ganong and Dr. Coleman, I have also conducted research on stepfamily relationships.
-Currently, I am working on my dissertation which will examine whether individuals’ emotional regulation abilities can protect themselves, and other family members, from the potential harmful effects of family conflict on personal wellbeing."
+Currently, I am working on my dissertation which will examine whether individuals’ emotional regulation abilities can protect themselves, and other family members, from the potential harmful effects of family conflict on personal wellbeing Upon graduation, I hope to work as a professor conducting research."

-Richard received a BA in Psychology from Columbia University in 2002 and a MA in Social Studies from Columbia University in 2004.
-He is currently working toward a PhD in Human Environmental Sciences.
+Seung-Hee received a BA in Early Childhood Education from Chung-Ang University in 2001 and a MA in Early Childhood Education in 2004.

-Adam received a BA from Utah State University in 2008 and a MS from Brigham Young University in 2010.
-He is currently working toward a PhD in Human Environmental Sciences.

-Erin received a BJ in 2009 and a MEd in 2011, both from the University of Missouri.
 She is currently working toward a PhD in Human Environmental Sciences.

-Natalie received a BS in Elementary Education from Brigham Young University in 1998 and a MS in Psychology from Brigham Young University in 2013.
+Youngsook received her BA in Child Psychology and Education from Sungyunkwan University in 2008 and a MA in Child and Family Studies from Yonsei University in 2010.
 She is currently working toward a PhD in Human Environmental Sciences.

+Jihee received her BA in Psychology from Sungkyunkwan University in 2008 and a MA in Human Resource Development from Sungyunkwan University in 2011.
+She is currently working toward a PhD in Human Environmental Sciences.

+Samantha received a BS in Human Services from East Tennessee State University in 2013 and a MA in Human Development and Family Studies from Kent State University in 2015.
+She is currently working towards a PhD in Human Environmental Sciences.

 Hometown: Seoul, South Korea